Peru Itineraries

 In the afternoons and evenings, we practice salsa dancing, visit the studio and shop of a famous ceramicist, have a Talent Show, and make time for our favorite Urubamba activities.
 Part of an afternoon is carved out to reunite with our day stay families to help them on their farms and simply spend time together to relish the successes of the shared project goals and experiences.

 And a trip to the Sacred Valley wouldn’t be complete without visiting the impressive artisan market at Chinchero.
-One of the most traditional in all South American, with Quechua people adorned in their beautiful clothing, we have time to consider supporting these artisans with treasured gifts of alpaca sweaters, blankets and weavings.
+One of the most traditional mercados in all South America, with Quechua people adorned in beautiful traditional clothing and time to check out some of the little shops.

 MACHU PICCHU